yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 Change the basic settings of your forked repository.

 1. Click the "Settings" tab on the page of the forked repository in your GitHub account.
-2. Find the "GitHub Pages" section in the left-hand menu.
+2. Find the "Pages" section in the left-hand menu.
 3. Select "Deploy from a branch" as the source (to use the deployment workflow).
    Set the branch as `gh-pages` and `/(root)`, and click the "Save" button.